coherent-research/dcs-documentation/DCSInstallationGuide.md

 Install-IdcWebServices -Version x.y.z
 ```
 ### Post installation configuration
-In the directory where IdcWebServices was installed the **web.config** file
+In the directory where IdcWebServices was installed the **appsettings.json** file
 may be edited to fine tune the installation before starting the site.

 ### Starting IdcWebServices